-We are witnessing an explosion in the demand for software- for office productivity, corporate information, and e-commerce systems; for industry, manufacturing, and health care; for home entertainment and personal gadgetry; and for embedded software in everything from antilock braking systems, to hand-held computers and cellular phones.
-Software Engineers apply engineering problem-solving techniques, identify user requirements, develop specifications and identify possible solutions.
-You will get a hands-on introduction to the concepts of Software Engineering, through a fun activity using Robocode.^ Back to Top
+We are witnessing an explosion in the demand for software- for office productivity, corporate information, and e-commerce systems; for industry, manufacturing, and health care; for home entertainment and personal gadgetry; and for embedded software in everything from antilock braking systems, to wearable computers and smartphones.
+Software Engineers apply engineering problem-solving techniques to identify user requirements, design solutions, and implement the working systems.
+You will get a hands-on introduction to the concepts of Software Engineering through a fun activity using Robocode.

-If you like helping people and using technology, biomedical engineering might be for you!
-Biomedical engineers are important contributors to multidisciplinary teams that develop new products and services in support of healthcare to restore, sustain, and enhance the health and well-being of individuals.
+Biomedical engineers are intimately involved in the development of systems, devices, and techniques to address health issues.
+They are important contributors to multidisciplinary teams that develop new products and services in support of healthcare to restore, sustain, and enhance the health and well-being of individuals.
 You will see the impact of technology on the medical practice and learn about the kinds of jobs biomedical engineers do in their chosen profession.

-Our modern industrial economy is critically dependent upon chemical engineering for manufacturing bulk and specialty chemicals and high-tech materials.
-Using their knowledge of scientific principles (physical and organic chemistry integrated with physics, mathematics, and biology) and design constraints (such as economics and environmental requirements), chemical engineers develop processes to manufacture raw materials with desired purity, on a scale that meets the demands of virtually every industry in our modern society.
+Chemical engineers have become extremely versatile in their impact on different markets in today's society.
+Using their knowledge of scientific principles (physical and organic chemistry integrated with physics, mathematics, and biology) and design constraints (such as economics and environmental requirements), chemical engineers develop processes to manufacture products with desired purity, on a scale that meets the demands of virtually every industry in our modern society.
 Chemical engineers also use their knowledge of chemical transformation to create such materials in an environmentally friendly way.
 You will learn how the fields of chemical engineering and chemistry differ, and how chemical engineers often focus their training on problems beyond the discipline’s traditional chemical-making focus.

 Electrical engineering is a program of many engineering disciplines and the one from which many major innovations of this century have emerged.
 It involves areas such as integrated circuits, computers, lasers, robotics, semiconductors, bioinstrumentation, communications, and signal/image processing.
 Get a glimpse of electrical engineering in laboratories where you will view and manipulate images, use fuzzy-logic controllers, learn how to control robots with bio signals, measure electrical signals of the human body, and examine how electronics is applied to solve everyday problems.

 If you like putting all of the pieces of a puzzle together, industrial and systems engineering might be for you.
-Industrial engineers integrate materials, equipment, information, and/or people with an eye toward cost, quality, and safety…they bring all of the pieces of the system together in order to create innovative processes for innovative products.
-In this lab, you will see how to create computer-assisted product designs, control and improve processes and systems using computer-based simulation tools, and design real-world assembly processes.
+Industrial engineers integrate materials, equipment, information, and/or people with an eye toward efficiency, quality, safety, sustainability, and cost...they bring all of the pieces of the system together in order to create innovative processes for innovative products.
+In this lab, you will see how to create computer-assisted product designs, control and improve system processes, and design real-world assembly and distribution processes.

 Designing a car, truck, motorcycle or bicycle isn't just about how it looks, it's about how it performs.
 Experiment with computer simulation tools that help designers develop ideas and create vehicles that perform as well as they look.
 Experiment with mechanical challenges faced by engineers (like Lamborghini doors that open upward, suspension systems for improved ride or handling, or custom fitting a bicycle to its user) and think of new ways to enhance a vehicle's design and performance.

-Students, faculty, and staff from RIT’s Department of Mechanical Engineering will be here to show you some of the work that they do every day involving alternative fuel vehicles (powered by wind or fuel cells), high-performance vehicles, a new blood pump designed to extend the lives of heart transplant patients, rockets, alternative energy sources, materials testing, the effects of smoking on the lungs, and more.
+Students, faculty, and staff will be here to show you some of the work that they do every day involving alternative fuel vehicles (powered by wind or fuel cells), high-performance vehicles, a new blood pump designed to extend the lives of heart transplant patients, rockets, alternative energy sources, materials testing, the effects of smoking on the lungs, and more.
 See how Mechanical Engineers at RIT are working to make advances in the field that will reshape the future!

 While we all know that dinosaurs, mummies, paintings, and statues don't really come alive at night in the museum, we also know that we'd love to have the experiences that Larry Daley had the next time we visit a museum.
 What can museum professionals do to make today's museums come alive for their visitors?
 How can contemporary technology and interactive techniques give museum goers an experience that approximates what we see in the movies?
-You will brainstorm creative options for enlivening museum exhibitions while learning about museum careers.
+Brainstorm creative options for enlivening museum exhibitions while learning about museum careers.
 If you enjoy art, science, history, or archaeology and love to visit museums, learn how those interests can be the foundation for a career as a museum professional.